williamboxhall/tcp-sockets/README.md

-# Back-end Developer Challenge: Follower Maze
+# Follower Maze
-Thanks for trying our development challenge!

-With this document you should have received two other files:

-- `followermaze.sh`, an executable bash script
-- `FollowerMaze-assembly-2.0.jar`, a JAR file to be executed on a JDK 7 JVM

-If you haven't received any of these, or if you think there are any problems with the files, please contact us immediately and we will re-send you the missing pieces.

-## The Challenge
-The challenge proposed here is to build a system which acts as a socket server, reading events from an *event source* and forwarding them when appropriate to *user clients*.
+A system which acts as a socket server, reading events from an *event source* and forwarding them when appropriate to *user clients*.

 Clients will connect through TCP and use the simple protocol described in a section below.
 There will be two types of clients connecting to your server: